bangxiangyong/xai-coalition-bae/README.md

 Python code for replicating the experiments and figures in the paper.
 Core dependencies are `agentMET4FOF` and `baetorch` for the agent-based system and Bayesian Autoencoder implementations.

+Investigated datasets are PRONOSTIA and ZEMA for condition monitoring.

+## Contributions

 ## Code descriptions

 `unsupervised_zema_emc_bae_v5.py` : Main execution of agent network with customisable parameters.
 This produces raw csv results to be analysed.